23.8″ BenQ EX240N – Specs & Features

 At a glance

-The Benq 23.8″ BenQ EX240N – Specs & Features achieves an overall display score of 7.2/10.
+The BenQ EX240N achieves an overall display score of 7.2/10.
 With a 165Hz refresh rate and 4ms response time, it delivers excellent motion clarity for gaming and fast-paced content.
-Brightness of 250 nits is adequate for indoor use.
+Typical brightness of 250 nits is adequate for indoor use.

 🎯